-- Is the sponsor considering an unsolicited proposal for a new facility or project that is optional but could enhance the attractiveness of the airport or provide an additional revenue stream (e.g., airport hotel or solar farm)?
+- Is the project focused on a revenue generating opportunity such as a parking garage or a consolidated car rental facility? - Is the sponsor considering an unsolicited proposal for a new facility or project that is optional but could enhance the attractiveness of the airport or provide an additional revenue stream (e.g., airport hotel or solar farm)?

 There is not one single evaluation process that public agencies should use for deciding whether to pursue a P3 opportunity.
-Evaluation processes range from Virginia's Office of Public-Private Partnerships9 annual project pipeline review and Pennsylvania's Board review of projects on an individual basis10 to the Los Angeles County Metropolitan Transportation Authority (LA Metro) Office of Extraordinary Innovation's efforts to foster significant unsolicited proposals.11
+Evaluation processes run from the most elaborate, such as Virginia's Office of Public-Private Partnerships9 annual project pipeline review to Pennsylvania's Board review of projects on an individual basis.10